 For wines, determine and specify a height on the glass that wine should be poured to.
 For example, ‘two fingers space under the wine glass rim’ is a simple way to standardize your pours.

 For beer on tap, minimize waste by training proper pouring methods to bartenders.
 Some waste is inevitable on beer taps, but bartenders should not be letting the beer run just because they are pouring it improperly.

 How to pour a perfect draft beer:

 - Use a clean glass.
-A dirty class can prevent a proper foam head from forming and even negatively affect the taste of the beer.
+A dirty glass can prevent a proper foam head from forming and even negatively affect the taste of the beer.

-- Hold a glass at an angle using the pour spout as a support.
+- Hold the glass at an angle using the pour spout as a support.
 The poured beer should initially contact the upper-middle area of the glass.

 - Open the tap completely in one motion.
 Opening the tap a fraction of the way or too slowly could result in extra foam.